trwnh/namecheap/README.md

 ## current limitations
 - SLD/TLD extraction is extremely naive and does not support multipart tlds
 - no cleanup hook, just an auth hook
+  - update: a cleanup function has been added to remove old challenges before setting a new one
 - none of the api calls are paginated yet but this probably doesn't matter bc the hook works based on an env var
 - no error checking or handling of any sort
 - was going to be a more robust wrapper of certbot that loops over all your domains, but heck it